 If using a default value to determine moisture, report fuel-specific moisture default values.
-Table 49 and Table 50 provide the fuel-specific moisture default values for coal-fired and woodburning units and natural gas-fired boilers.
-Table 49 provides minimum default moisture values that are used in all emission (SO2, NO_x, CO2) and heat input rate calculations requiring moisture corrections, except for calculation of NO_x emission rates using Equation 19-3, 19-4, or 19-8 from EPA Method 19 in Appendix A-7 to 40 CFR 60.
-If Equation 19-3, 19-4, or 19-8 is used to calculate NO_x emission rate, SO_2 emission rate, HCl emission rate, HF emission rate, or Hg emission rate, use the appropriate maximum default moisture value from Table 50.
+Table 52 and Table 53 provide the fuel-specific moisture default values for coal-fired and woodburning units and natural gas-fired boilers.
+Table 52 provides minimum default moisture values that are used in all emission (SO2, NO_x, CO2) and heat input rate calculations requiring moisture corrections, except for calculation of NO_x emission rates using Equation 19-3, 19-4, or 19-8 from EPA Method 19 in Appendix A-7 to 40 CFR 60.
+If Equation 19-3, 19-4, or 19-8 is used to calculate NO_x emission rate, SO2 emission rate, HCl emission rate, HF emission rate, or-Hg emission rate, or PM emission rate use the appropriate maximum default moisture value from Table 53.